appwrite/pink/CONTRIBUTING.md

 To show code examples the `<Preview>...</Preview>` tag can be used.
 To render html without the code example `<Showcase>...</Showcase>` tag can be used.
 They are both auto-imported in every `.mdx` file inside the pages folder.
 The auto-import is handled in `/pages/_autoimports.ts` with [m2dx](https://astro-m2dx.netlify.app/docs)

-m2dx is also used to overwrite native markdown components to apply custom classes to html elements.
-This behaviour can be modified in the `/pages/_components.ts`
+`.m2dx` is also used to overwrite native markdown components to apply custom classes to HTML elements.
+This behavior can be modified in the `/pages/_components.ts`

 Layout is applied in `/pages/_frontmatter.yaml`